30 Jun 2025

 It moves faster in the wrong direction.

-As businesses face real scrutiny—on purpose, sustainability, inequality, and long-term value—the brand still sits in the wrong corner.
+As businesses face real scrutiny—on purpose, sustainability, inequality, and long-term value—brand still sits in the wrong corner.

 Trapped in short-termism.